lmr97/letterboxd_get_list/README.md

 **Returns**: `dict`

 This method returns a dictionary that encodes the casting of a film, with the actor's names as keys, and the characters they play as values.

+## `LetterboxdList` class

+This class is a composition of the `LetterboxdFilm` class, and is designed to behave like a Python list, complete with slicing and iterators.
+It includes some basic data like the list's name, its length, and a list of film URLs to each film in the list.
+This list is kept as strings, because initializing them all as `LetterboxdFilm` objects is quite resource intensive.
+It can be done, however, by specifying `sub_init=True` in the constructor, and individually by calling `init_film(n)`, where `n` is the *n*th film in the list.

+### Slicing

+`LetterboxdList` instances support slicing!
+Note that the object returned via slicing is also a `LetterboxdList` with the same info (it's a deep copy).
+If you are simply indexing into the list, however, the object returned is either a string or a `LetterboxdFilm`, depending on if that list element has been initialized or not.

 ## Feedback